 Who is eligible?

-There is no age, income or disability requirement.
+Bloomington Meals on Wheels delivers within the city limits to people who are unable to prepare meals for themselves due to chronic illness, advanced age, or disability.
 Many clients depend upon the service long-term.
 Others need the service temporarily as they recover from a hospital stay or illness.

 Frequently Asked Questions (FAQs) about Bloomington Meals on Wheels